rreddy404/rreddy404.github.io/_posts/2025-09-01-UnderstandingTreatmentGroups.md

 - **Understand blocking vs. targeting** — they’re not the same.
 - **Aim for generalizability** if you want scalable, market‑wide results.
 ```

-This version is clean, consistent, and matches the style of a professional blog post — with headings, lists, and a table for clarity.

-If you’d like, I can also **add a visual diagram** of the treatment group process right after section 2 to make it more engaging for readers.
-Would you like me to prepare that?